sboesen/remotely-save/README.md

 * Thanks to @fyears for the original Remotely Save plugin
 * Thanks to @sampurkiszb for sync on save
 * Thanks to @zaiziw for Obsidian bookmark sync
-* Thanks to @FEI352 for helping translate the plugin
+* Thanks to @FEI352 & @lyiton for helping translate the plugin

 ## Questions, Suggestions, Or Bugs